 Wealthfront vs Betterment vs M1 Finance – Summary

 Wealthfront, Betterment, and M1 Finance each offer a unique set of features.
 If you are trying to determine which firm will best serve your needs, here are my thoughts:

 The mobile-friendly design, goal-based investment recommendations, and free ongoing financial advice are my favorite features offered by Betterment.
 I also believe that the ETF recommendations made by Betterment (including the optional Socially Responsible portfolio) are slightly more advanced than those made by Wealthfront.
 When you combine these features with Betterment’s Tax-Coordinated Portfolio, you can understand why Betterment is the largest robo-advisor in this comparison.

 The current one year of free service promotion will reduce the management fee, and the $5,000 annual fee limit will appeal to investors with large account balances (in excess of $2,000,000).

 M1 Finance has only been around since 2016, so the platform is still growing and features are being added on a regular basis.
 Despite being the newest robo-advisor on the block, the M1 Finance team has created something entirely unique.
 Instead of trying to replicate Betterment or Wealthfront, they have created a flexible and highly customizable platform.

 The ETF investment recommendations are good, but the Advanced Indexing features are best in class.
 If you have $100,000 or more to invest in a taxable account, you are eligible for Wealthfront’s Direct Indexing feature.
-If you have $500,000 or more available, the combination of Direct and Advanced Indexing is unlike anything else on the market.
+If you have $500,000 or more available, Advanced Indexing is unlike anything else on the market.